 - focus more on changing the conversations people have – transformational conversations with people you may not ordinarily interact with.

 - remember that speaking up should also include listening up.

 - Marianne Griffiths asked staff to contribute to building a more inclusive and fair culture.

-- The WRES Working Group will continue to oversee and develop actions necessary to deliver on the 3 core areas.
+- The WRES Working Group managed and led by Barbara Harris will oversee and develop actions necessary to deliver on the 3 core areas.